Verteego/vds-doc/installation.rst

 **Please note that in the following installation instructions we use 2 placeholders for local directories: VDS_ROOT and SSH_ROOT.
 Just replace them with the correct directories from your system.**

 - VDS_ROOT: directory where Verteego Data Suite will be cloned
-- SSH_ROOT: current user's .ssh directory path
+- SSH_ROOT: current user's .ssh directory

 1. Install Ansible
 """"""""""""""""""
 You need to have Ansible installed on your local machine to manage the automatic installation process for you.
-If you don't have it yet, please install Ansible as we'll use it to deploy Verteego DS to your remote server.
+If you don't have it yet, please install Ansible as we'll use it to deploy Verteego DS to your remote server or Virtualbox.

 **Linux**